 I also love the concept of the free airport strollers, but too often we have arrived at the far end of Terminal 3 and had to walk the entire way back to baggage claim carrying infants, looking forlornly at the empty racks where the strollers should be (Update: yes this just happened again in August when I tried to get to passport control with three very sleepy tots in the middle of the night, on my own).

 Disclaimer: The information provided on this page should be used as a guide only.
-It has been gathered from public sources and correct at the time of going to print (updated May 2017).
+It has been gathered from both our own onboard experiences and public sources, correct at the time of going to print (May 2015 – last updated February 2020).
 Please consult the airline’s own website before booking any family travel with this airline.
 This review is not an endorsement of Etihad Airways services and I am in no way affiliated with the airline.

 Have you flown pregnant or with infants/children on Etihad?
 Do you have a review or advice to share with travelling families?